Wilmington DWI Attorney

 Furthermore, you can be charged with DWI for having a BAC of less than the standard .08%, if, for example:

-If you are facing a DWI/DUI charge, contact our Wilmington DWI attorney online or by calling (910) 400-8285 today.
+If you are facing a DWI/DUI charge, contact our Wilmington DWI defense lawyer online or by calling (910) 400-8285 today.

 The penalties for a DWI conviction can weigh heavily on your life whether they be jail time, heavy fines, a suspended or revoked license, substance abuse treatment or community service.
 We can help you work toward a better outcome.
 When you come in to discuss your case, our team can give you some perspective about your options and how we might best proceed in building a defense to fight your DWI charges.